 How to manually delete Google Chrome cache using the Mac Finder

 Every browser has its own caching algorithm and stores the caches in its directory.
-If you are using a Mac, then the Chrome caches will be located in the hidden Library folder and the Google Chrome cache location will be ~/Library/Caches/Google/Chrome/.
+If you are using a Mac, then the Chrome caches will be located in the hidden Library folder and the Google Chrome cache location will be the following ~/Library/Caches/Google/Chrome/.
 If for some reason, you cannot clear your browsing cache using the settings in Chrome, you can find and delete cache data right from the Library folder.

 - Open Finder.

-- Type ~/Library in the search field and click Go.
+- Type ~/Library in the search field and press Enter.

 - Then empty Trash to clear browser cache in Google Chrome entirely.

 Note that you can use this method to clear cache in other browsers, like Firefox, Internet Explorer, Microsoft Edge, etc.